Barberini family: Wars of Castro, exile and restoration

 The Barberini participated extensively in the First War of Castro.
 The conflict began when Odoardo Farnese, Duke of Parma and Piacenza, visited Rome and insulted the pope's nephews by suggesting the brothers were too young to manage the Pope's affairs.
 The war produced no clear victor, and Pope Urban died in 1644, only months after a peace accord was signed.

-Despite Urban's appointment of a number of relatives as cardinals, the College of Cardinals elected Pope Innocent X of the Pamphili family.
+Despite Urban's appointment of several relatives as cardinals, the College of Cardinals elected Pope Innocent X of the Pamphili family.
 Almost immediately, Innocent X launched an investigation into the conduct of various members of the Barberini family during the wars.

 The three nephews who had risen to prominence under their uncle Pope Urban VIII, cardinals Antonio and Francesco and Prince Taddeo were forced into exile and fled to Paris under the protection of Cardinal Mazarin.
 Antonio and Taddeo left first, by sea, but not before hanging the French coat of arms above the door of the Palazzo Barberini to confirm they were under the protection of France.
 Francesco joined his brothers soon after.

 Taddeo's wife, Anna Colonna also joined her husband and children in Paris but not before making a passionate appeal (in person) to the Pope, urging him not to strip the Barberini of their assets.
 The Pope agreed and, though he paid some debts out of the Barberini estate, left the Barberini alone.

-In Paris they relied on the hospitality of Louis XIV, King of France, until 1653 when most of the family finally returned to Rome.
+In Paris, they relied on the hospitality of Louis XIV, King of France, until 1653 when most of the family finally returned to Rome.
 Though Taddeo died in exile in 1647, his brothers eventually reconciled with the papacy through the marriage of Taddeo's younger son Maffeo with Olimpia Giustiniani, a niece of Pope Innocent.
 Maffeo was given his father's former title, that of Prince of Palestrina.

 Taddeo's older son Carlo Barberini was made a cardinal by Pope Innocent X. Taddeo's daughter, Lucrezia Barberini, married Francesco I d'Este, Duke of Modena (who had previously sided with the Farnese during the First War of Castro), further stabilizing relations.